Murder of Laquan McDonald: Emails from the mayor's office released

 Scott Ando, the former head of the IPRA who was fired by Emanuel in December, concurred that the mayor's office never interfered in the agency's investigations.
 He said: "We were generally asked to clear every messaging or release to the press ...
 I really think if I'd been allowed to be more responsive to the questions that were posed, it would have cleared the air a lot sooner."
-Adam Collins, a spokesperson for the mayor, has defended the mayor's office to the media, saying, "The mayor's office obviously does not direct investigations, nor are any employees involved in those investigations."

-In a May 26 email to Janey Rountree, Deputy Chief of Staff for Public Safety, Collins wrote: "Against my recommendation, IPRA has already provided this response that was a little antagonistic.
-I've asked that they follow up with this as well to soften and reinforce their message."
 The emails also reveal communication from the mayor's office with influential religious leaders Reverend Jesse Jackson and Father Michael Pfleger, asking them to soften their critical remarks on the case and explain the city could not fire Officer Van Dyke due to the IPRA investigation.

-Several persons, including Streetsblog Chicago reporter Steven Vance, Chicago Teachers Union member Luke Carman, and Twitter user "natalie solidarity", and others, collaborated on an effort to catalog the documents for easier access by readers.
+Streetsblog Chicago reporter Steven Vance, Chicago Teachers Union member Luke Carman, and Twitter user "natalie solidarity", among others, collaborated on an effort to catalog the documents for easier access by readers.

 Request for emails from Van Dyke and other police officers

 In January 2016, CNN submitted a Freedom of Information Act request for emails regarding the McDonald case from Van Dyke, his partner, and other police officers.
 CNN requested emails from both official CPD email accounts and personal email accounts.
 However, after CNN appealed to the Public Access Counselor, CPD officials revealed that they had not attempted to look through the officers' personal email accounts, arguing that personal emails are not public records subject to disclosure.

 In August that year, Attorney General Lisa Madigan ruled that emails on personal accounts that pertain to public business must be disclosed to the public.
 Her ruling was a binding opinion, requiring CPD to search the officers' email accounts and comply with the decision within 35 days.
 CPD appealed the ruling in court, and lost in September 2017.
 Ultimately, CNN never received the emails that it had requested.
 Each of the officers, individually or through their attorneys, either refused to provide emails, ignored the request, or denied having any relevant emails.